roboogle/gtkmvc3/gtkmvco/docs/tutorial/index.rst

 How do I install it?
 ====================

-Please refer to the User Manual for all details about the installation.
+Please refer to the :doc:`../manual/install` for all details about the installation.